nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       by one or more analytic processes.
-Simple provenance relationships -- between each such_ `biosample` _and the_ `subject` _from which it was originally derived, as well as between each_ `biosample` _and any_ `file` _s analytically derived from it -- are represented via corresponding association tables (cf. below, §"Association tables and inter-entity relationships").
-Actual DCC-managed provenance metadata will sometimes represent more complex and detailed provenance networks: in such situations, chains of "_`this` _produced_ `that`_" relationships that are too complex to model at Level 1 will need to be transitively collapsed.
-As an example: let's say a research team collected a cheek-swab sample from a hospital patient; subjected that swab sample to several successive preparatory treatments like centrifugation, chemical ribosomal-RNA depletion and/or some other pre-sequencing library preparation; then ran the final fully-processed remnant material through a sequencer, generating a FASTQ sequence file as the output of the sequencing process.
-In physical terms the team will have created a series of distinct material samples, connected one to another by (directed) "_`X` `derived_from` `Y`_" relationships, represented as a (possibly branching) graph path (or directed tree) running from a starting node (the original cheek-swab sample) through intermediate nodes (one for each material result of each individual prep process) to an end node (the final-stage, immediately-pre-sequencer library preparation).
-C2M2 Level 2 offers metadata structures to model this entire process -- including details about all intermediate samples, and their preparatory processes -- in full detail;
+Simple provenance relationships -- between each such_ `biosample` _and the_ `subject` _from which it was originally derived, as well as between each_ `biosample` _and any_ `file` _s analytically derived from it -- are represented with an association table dedicated to each relationship type (cf. below, §"Association tables and inter-entity relationships").
+Actual DCC-managed provenance metadata will sometimes (maybe always) represent more complex and detailed provenance networks: in such situations, chains of "_`this` _produced_ `that`_" relationships too complex to model at Level 1 will need to be transitively collapsed.
+As an example: let's say a research team collects a cheek-swab sample from a hospital patient; subjects that swab sample to several successive preparatory treatments like centrifugation, chemical ribosomal-RNA depletion and targeted amplification; then runs the final fully-processed remnant material through a sequencing machine, generating a FASTQ sequence file as the output of the sequencing process.
+In physical terms our team will have created a series of distinct material samples, connected one to another by (directed) "_`X` `derived_from` `Y`_" relationships, represented as a (possibly branching) graph path (in fully general terms, a directed acyclic graph) running from starting node set (here, our original cheek-swab sample) through intermediate nodes (one for each coherent material product of each individual preparatory process) to some terminal node set (in our case, the final-stage, immediately-pre-sequencer library preparation material).
+C2M2 Level 2 offers metadata structures to model this entire process in full detail, including representational support for all intermediate_ `biosample` _s, and for the various preparatory processes involved.
-   	for the purposes envisioned to be served by Level 1 C2M2 metadata, on the other hand, only_ `subject` _<->_ `some_monolothic_stuff` _<->_ `(FASTQ) file` _should be explicitly represented._
+   	For the purposes envisioned to be served by Level 1 C2M2 metadata, on the other hand, only_ `subject` _<->_ `some_monolothic_stuff` _<->_ `(FASTQ) file` _can and should be explicitly represented._
          * _The simplifications here are partially necessitated by the fact that event modeling has been deliberately deferred to C2M2 Level 2, so all the